Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

 Rain Delays or Postponed Games

 The right to delay the start of a game rests with the home club.
 Once both team managers meet with the home plate umpire and exchange lineup cards, the right to determine whether the game will be interrupted or terminated is at the discretion of the Umpire-in-Chief.
 Under the provisions of the Official Playing Rules, the Umpire-in-Chief has sole and unquestioned authority to determine whether and when play is halted, when play will resume and whether and when a game will be terminated due to bad weather or unsafe playing conditions.
-In the event of a postponed or cancelled game, guests are advised to check the Nationals website at nationals.com, the official Nationals Twitter account (@NATIONALS), local newspapers, Nationals media affiliates or the weather hotline at 202.640.7575 for further information.
+In the event of a postponed or cancelled game, guests are advised to check the Nationals website at nationals.com/rainout, the official Nationals Twitter account (@nationals), local newspapers, Nationals media affiliates or the weather hotline at 202.640.7575 for further information.
 Even with inclement weather, the Nationals will make every effort to play scheduled games.
 In the event a legal game is not played due to weather, guests are asked to retain their tickets.

 There are two ramps at Nationals Park, both of which access the four public levels of Nationals Park.
 The ramps are located behind Sections 107 and 131.

 Guests may not exit and reenter Nationals Park using the same ticket or card.
-However, in the event of an emergency, guests should contact a gate supervisor, who may permit a guest to reenter Nationals Park at the same gate.
+However, in the event of an emergency, guests should contact a Guest Experience or Event Security supervisor, who may permit a guest to reenter Nationals Park at the same gate.
 Guests who leave Nationals Park at any time (without the authorization of a gate supervisor) will not be permitted to reenter.
-Also see SMOKING POLICY.
+Also see SMOKING & TOBACCO.

 Resale of Tickets/Scalping

 Resale of tickets in public spaces is strictly prohibited by the Nationals and District of Columbia law.
 Violators are subject to arrest and prosecution by the D.C.
 Metropolitan Police Department.
+Guests are encouraged to only purchase tickets from authorized sellers, as tickets sold on the secondary market may be invalid or counterfeit and guests will not be eligible for refund from the Washington Nationals.